mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 ```

 As mentioned, this will apply the `<NavBar/>` to all pages.
 The `<slot/>` is
-required and is similar to the `{{outlet}}` in Ember, which allows the parent to
+required and is similar to the `{{outlet}}` in Ember, which allows child routes
-render content to a specific area of the child component.
+to render content into a specific area of the parent route.

 If we wanted a different layout for just the `about` page, we could create
 another layout in `routes/about/+layout.svelte` and that would not impact the